 There are many great reasons to replace a front or rear control arm assembly.
 The most common reason is because either the bushing or the ball joint is worn out.
 Replacing either of these parts individually is typically a regrettable nightmare after realizing that rust always wins, special tools are needed, and it is five times the amount of labor than replacing the entire control arm assembly.
-Another really common reason to for a control arm replacement is due to improper towing of the vehicle.
+Another really common reason for a control arm replacement is due to improper towing of the vehicle.
 Some inconsiderate tow trucks will latch their hooks onto a control arm which easily bends it into a pretzel.
 This is quite thrilling because it isn't always obvious that it is bent immediately after.
 Usually the car will have a slight pull in one direction or the nearest tire will start wearing in a strange fashion.
-Diagnosing this can be a bit tough too because the control arm assembly may look completely fine, until you compare it to a new one.
+Diagnosing this can be a bit tough, too, because the control arm assembly may look completely fine, until you compare it to a new one.
 When you do, the "AH HA!" moment happens, and the world becomes a better place.
-The last good reason to for a control arm replacement is due to an accident.
+The last good reason for a control arm replacement is due to an accident.
 Whenever a vehicle suffers damage to the wheel area, control arm damage is inevitable.
 Although they are extremely strong, they don't stand a chance of staying straight during an impact.

 Replacing Control Arms